GabrielEGC/IHMC-Robotics/README.md

 Suggestions are welcome and highly appreciated.

-Simulations done in MATLAB using Mosek solver for optimization.
+Simulations are done in MATLAB using Mosek solver for optimization.